yesung31/yesung31.github.io/content/authors/admin/_index.md

 ## About Me

-I am a MSc Student in Artificial Intelligence & Engineering Systems at Eindhoven University of Technology (TU/e).
+I am a Master's Student in Artificial Intelligence & Engineering Systems at Eindhoven University of Technology (TU/e).
 I completed my Bachelor of Science in Electrical & Electronic Engineering and minor in Physics at Yonsei University.
-Previously, I interned at KAIST Visual AI Group and Kakao Mobility.
+Previously, I interned at [KAIST Visual AI Group](https://visualai.kaist.ac.kr) and [Kakao Mobility](https://www.kakaomobility.com).

 My research focuses on building AI systems that generalize beyond their training data by learning structured and abstract representations.
 Unlike models that rely on surface-level correlations, I’m interested in approaches that capture underlying data-generating processes, such as causal relationships, compositional abstractions, and symbolic components to support robust, transferable, and explainable reasoning.
 Ultimately, my goal is to contribute toward AI systems capable of human-like reasoning: adaptable to new contexts, and capable of abstract inference.